Chart Color Schemes

 AreaSearch assessment of residential development activity positions Fitzroy among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers for Fitzroy shows around 77 residential properties granted approval per year over the past five financial years from FY-21 to FY-25, totalling an estimated 387 homes.
-As of FY-26, 40 approvals have been recorded.
-On average, 1.6 new residents arrive per new home annually over these five years, indicating balanced supply and demand with stable market conditions.
-However, this figure has accelerated to 5.8 people per dwelling in the past two financial years, suggesting increasing demand and tightening supply.
-New homes are being built at an average expected construction cost value of $484,000, reflecting a focus on premium properties by developers.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Fitzroy has recorded around 77 residential properties granted approval per year over the past five financial years, totalling an estimated 387 homes.
+So far in FY-26, 40 approvals have been recorded.
+Over these five years (FY-21 to FY-25), an average of 1.6 new residents arrived per new home built.
+However, this figure has accelerated to 5.8 people per dwelling over the past two financial years, suggesting increasing demand and tightening supply.
+New homes are being constructed at an average value of $484,000, indicating a focus on premium properties by developers.

-According to the latest AreaSearch quarterly estimate, Fitzroy is expected to grow by 4,626 residents through to 2041.
+With around 116 people per approval, Fitzroy reflects a developing area.
+According to the latest AreaSearch quarterly estimate, Fitzroy is expected to grow by 4,619 residents through to 2041.
 If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development